ProticM/plazar-js/README.md

 ## Bootstrap Integration (bootstrap-ui)

-plazar-js has a set of components styled with [Bootstrap](http://getbootstrap.com/) v4.1.x which are ready to use in your app out of the box.
+PlazarJS has a set of components styled with [Bootstrap](http://getbootstrap.com/) v4.1.x which are ready to use in your app out of the box.

 ## Deploy

-plazar-js uses [gulp](http://gulpjs.com/) as its build tool.
+PlazarJS uses [gulp](http://gulpjs.com/) as its build tool.
 Run the following task to deploy the source into `dist`.

 ```
 $ gulp build